roxma/envrc-rs/README.md

 ## Why not python?

 The first working commit is written in python.
-But there's noticable time lag with the python version on my PC.
+But there's noticeable time lag with the python version on my PC.
 Rewriting it with perl doesn't help either.
 Then I decided to switch to rust.